 Dear Your Teen

-How do you deal with a 17-year-old teenage boy who has never really been disciplined and refuses to help around the house, or make any type of effort in school?
+How do you deal with a difficult teenage son who has never really been disciplined and refuses to help around the house, or makes any type of effort in school?
 His parents are divorced and his father spoils him with whatever he wants, even though his grades are poor and he refuses to work.
 He has no respect for me and I’m ready to just give up on him.
-I’ve already offer my ex full custody, but they don’t want him full time.
+I’ve already offered my ex full custody, but they don’t want him full time.
 I’ve seen a counselor but it hasn’t helped.
 I want him to get some direction in life, but any discussion turns into a shouting match.
-The only time he is happy is when he gets exactly want he wants, but gets super upset when told to do homework, get a job, or clean up after himself.
+The only time he is happy is when he gets exactly want he wants.
+But he gets super upset when told to do homework, get a job, or clean up after himself.
 I don’t see any way to change his attitude.

 If possible, perhaps you and your ex can go to family therapy with your son as well.
 A family therapist may be able to identify the family dynamics which are contributing to difficulties and may help everyone develop new dynamics that gradually lead to improvement in your son’s behavior and mood.
 Please don’t give up on your son.
 Even though he is unable, at this point to articulate it, I am sure he would be devastated to feel abandoned by you.
 Your role is extremely important.

 Dr. Barbara Greenberg is a clinical psychologist who specializes in the treatment of teens, children and families.
-She is the co-author of Teenage As A Second Language (Adams Media).
+She is the co-author of Teenage As A Second Language.
 She writes and consults for several publications and frequently appears on TV.
 Learn more at drbarbaragreenberg.com.